 Annualized Asset-Based Fees.
 The Annualized Asset-Based Fees reduce the return of your Investment Options.
-As an Account Owner, you indirectly bear a pro-rata share of the annual costs and expenses associated with each Investment Option in which you are invested.
+As an Account owner, you indirectly bear a pro-rata share of the annual costs and expenses associated with each Investment Option in which you are invested.
 The Annualized Asset-Based Fees consist of the Underlying Investment Fees and the Program Administration Fee described below.

 Underlying Investment Fees.
 These fees include investment advisory fees, administrative fees, and other expenses of each applicable Underlying Investment, which are paid out of the assets of the Underlying Investment and reduce the investment return on such Underlying Investment.
 An Underlying Investment's expense ratio measures the total annual operating expenses of the Underlying Investment as a percentage of its average daily net assets.
-The Underlying Investment Fees may change from time to time based on changes in the total annual operating expenses of the Underlying Investment Option.
-These changes will result in a change in the Total Annualized Asset-Based Fee.
-The Underlying Investment Fees were taken from the most recent publicly available prospectus as of the date of this Program Description.
-For more information on the fees of each Underlying Investment, see the prospectus applicable to each Underlying Investment, which you can obtain by visiting the website(s) or calling the phone numbers under the Descriptions of Underlying Investment below.
+The Underlying Investment Fees may change from time to time based on changes in the total annual operating expenses of the Underlying Investments in the applicable Investment Option.
+These changes will result in a change in the Annualized Asset-Based Fee.
+The Underlying Investment Fee was taken from the most recent publicly available prospectus as of the date of this Program Description.
+For more information on the fees of each Underlying Investment, see the prospectus applicable to each Underlying Investment.

 Program Administration Fee.
-Each Investment Option is subject to the Program Administration Fee, which is in the amount of 0.15% to be paid to the Program Administrator plus 0.05% of the Investment Option's daily net assets paid to the Program.
+Each Investment Option is subject to the Program Administration Fee, which is in the amount of 0.15% to be paid to the Program Administrator plus 0.05% to be paid to the state of the Investment Option's daily net assets.
 The Program Administration Fee covers a portion of the costs of administering the Program.
 This fee accrues daily, is paid monthly, and is factored into the applicable Unit Value.